Edirom/Edirom-Online/README.md

 ## Get in touch

 Even if you are not ready (yet) to contribute to this wonderful project, maybe instead you just have a question or want to get to know the people involved in the project a little better, here are some ideas for you:
-* there is an [Edirom mailinglist] with the option for selfsubscription, we send invitations to the community meetings via this list and we have Edirom related discussions on this list
+* The [Edirom mailing list] provides the option of self-subscription, we send invitations to the community meetings via this list and we have Edirom related discussions on this list
-* the edirom community is meeting regularly every month at the first wednesday of a month, see the [wiki] for more information and meeting minutes
+* In the [wiki] you can find information and meeting minutes of the edirom community meetings which are regularly on the first Wednesday of the month
-* start a discussion at [GitHub Discussions]
+* In [GitHub Discussions] you can start a discussion about any Edirom-Online related topic

 ## Code of Conduct